r02ap19/InbredMetapops/README.txt

 What is InbredMetapop?

 InbredMetapops is a spatially and genetically explicit individual-based model to simulate eco-evolutionary dynamics in metapopulations, explicitly accounting for accumulation of genetic load and dispersal evolution.
 The model has been created to test the extent to which strong population structure, the build-up of deleterious mutations (i.e. genetic load) and the evolution of dispersal can act synergistically to facilitate reduction of the genetic load in metapopulations and postpone extinctions through mutational meltdowns.
-For more details, please see [in print].
+For more details, please see https://doi.org/10.1111/evo.14620.

 Parameters

 All parameter of the model are defined in the parameter.h file.
 Parameter values can be changed in parameters.cpp before producing an executable.
-The default parameters are those used in the main text [in print].
+The default parameters are those used in the main text https://doi.org/10.1111/evo.14620.

 How to compile InbredMetapop